DenTelezhkin/DTCollectionViewManager/Documentation/Registration.md

 When any of registration methods is called, `DTCollectionViewManager` does several things:

 1. Create ViewModelMapping object, and immediately run `mapping` closure on it, to give you a chance to customize any values you need.
-Those may include custom xib name, custom reuse identifier and others.
+Those may include custom xib name, custom bundle and others.
 2. Check whether xib-file with specified name(defaults to name of the View class) exists.
 3. Register view(cell/supplementary view) with UICollectionView either using nib registration or registration from code.